hack-technicolor/hack-technicolor/docs/Unlock.md

 ### Change `/etc/config/network` settings

-LAN port 1 and the VDSL modem interface needs to be removed from the existing `lan` interface if they have been somehow added in there.
+LAN port 1 and the VDSL modem interface need to be removed from the existing `lan` interface if they have been somehow added in there.
 This usually happens when you use one-touch "bridge modes".
 You can use WinSCP to easily perform the modifications to `/etc/config/network`.
 Under the section `config interface 'lan'` remove the following lines (if any):

 ```
     list ifname 'eth0'
     list ifname 'ptm0' # or eth4 for Ethernet WAN, or whatever different name in case of VLAN interfaces
 ```

-Now we need to add a new interface `vdslbr` for the bridged VDSL segement.
+Now we need to add a new interface `bridgedwan` for the bridged VDSL segment.
 Add the following just after the `config interface 'lan'` section:

 ```
 config interface 'bridgedwan'